sergey-melnychuk/sergey-melnychuk.github.io/_posts/2018-04-21-localstack-with-docker.markdown

 }
 ```

 FileService requires AmazonS3 instance, and I don't want the users of FileService to even know about such implementation detail as S3 client running under the hood of my super-useful FileService!
-Nice thing to have would be some service, that can provide me an instance of FileService.
+Some service that can provide me an instance of a FileService would be a nice thing to have.
 "Factory" you're probably thinking right now, and you're right.

 ```java
 package edu.blog.service;